Bronsa/neurotic/README.md

 #'my-ns/ATrait2
 ```

-Both ATrait and ATrait2 implements the single-arity version of g, ehat happens when we implements both the traits in a new type?
+Both ATrait and ATrait2 implements the single-arity version of `g`; what happens when we implements both the traits in a new type?

 ```clojure
 my-ns=> (deftype AType [] :defaults [ATrait2 ATrait])